We’ll dig deep into the health benefits of grapefruit – a fruit high in Vitamin C essential for our immune system.

 If you are looking for soldiers to help you wage war in the battle against the bulge, then you should consider recruiting grapefruits.
 There are several aspects to grapefruit that can help you lose or maintain your weight .

-Appetite suppression – Even the smell of a grapefruit can help to reduce feelings of hunger.
+Even the smell of grapefruit can help to reduce feelings of hunger.

-Substitution – You can use low-calorie grapefruit as a substitution for almost any other fruit or to satisfy a craving for something sweet.
+You can use low-calorie grapefruit as a substitution for almost any other fruit or satisfy a craving for something sweet.

 A negative calorie food

-According to BodyBuilder.com grapefruit is one of the well-know “negative calorie” foods which means it takes more calories to digest than the actual calorie content.
+According to BodyBuilder.com grapefruit is one of the well-known “negative calorie” foods which means it takes more calories to digest than the actual calorie content.

 Another way grapefruit helps in weight loss is by lowering insulin levels, albeit slightly but even with the slight drop of insulin prevents the body from storing fat and it also decreases appetite.